derrickzhuyz/derrickzhuyz.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, welcome to my page!
-My name is Yizhang ZHU, and I am a M.Phil. student at the Hong Kong University of Science and Technology (Guangzhou).
+👋Hi, welcome to my page!
+My name is Yizhang ZHU, and I am an M.Phil. student at the Hong Kong University of Science and Technology (Guangzhou).
 Prior to that, I received my B.Eng. degree in Computer Science and Technology from Chongqing University.
-During this period, I also spent one year at the NUS Chongqing Research Institute under the supervision of Prof. Yung Chii LIANG, for a collaborative educational project held by CQU and NUS.
+During my undergraduate studies, I also spent one year at the NUS Chongqing Research Institute under the supervision of Prof. Yung Chii LIANG, for a collaborative educational project held by CQU and NUS.
 {style="text-align: justify; font-size: 0.8em;"}

 #### 🎓 Education